Maia313/async/async.md

 ### Synchronous vs Asynchronous Programming

 Imagine trying to run a slow task synchronously.
 It will take a long time to finish processing and will prevent other tasks from running.

+### SetTimeout()

+The `setTimeout()` method is used to schedule a task to be put on the event queue after a given amount of time.
+The first parameter to `setTimeout()` is the callback function that is going to be executed.
+The second parameter is the amount of time to wait before putting the task on the event queue. `setTimeout()` is non-blocking and other code may run while the `setTimeout()` task is waiting to be executed.